 Zur Palme high rise may look like your perfectly rational éminence grise.
 But things are not as straightforward as they seem.
 Here are four fun facts:

-The high rise is built on sand, clay and mud sediments from the Sihl delta and former lake ground.
+The object is built on sand, clay and mud sediments from the Sihl delta and former lake ground.
 The load-bearing columns had to be artificially extended with plinths for a further 18 metres to reach rock solid building ground.

 There’s no 13th floor.
 Who’d have thought those 60s suits were so superstitious?